-- The laboratory is organized as a number of workgroups that are connected to two common backbones: - ISP exchange point, also called the "provider backbone," where two upstream service providers are located - Client ISP backbone, where your customer is connected - Every workgroup has four routers named WGxR1, WGxR2, WGxR3, and WGxR4, where x is the number of the workgroup.
-There are also three shared routers called "Good," "Cheap," and "Client." - You will perform initial router configuration and prepare the routers for further exercises.
-During this procedure, configure passwords, serial interfaces, and IP addresses on each router in your student workgroup.
-You will also configure an IGP in your workgroup. - Figure 1 displays the physical connectivity within your student workgroup.
-You have control over routers WGxR1 through WGxR4.
-You can also Telnet to other routers that are shown in the figure, but you cannot configure them.
+- The laboratory is organized as a number of workgroups that are connected to two common backbones: - ISP exchange point, also called the provider backbone, where two upstream service providers are located - Client ISP backbone, where your customer is connected - Every workgroup has four routers, WGxR1, WGxR2, WGxR3, and WGxR4, where x is the number of the workgroup.
+There are also three shared routers, Good, Cheap, and Client. - You will perform initial router configuration and prepare the routers for further activities.
+During this procedure, configure passwords, serial interfaces, and IP addresses on each router in your workgroup.
+You will also configure an IGP in your workgroup.